Thanksgiving Stuffing

 - Preheat the oven to 375F.

-- Melt the butter in a large skillet over medium heat, then add the onion, celery, and 1/2 tsp salt.
+- Melt the butter in a large skillet over medium heat, then add the onion, celery, 1/2 tsp salt, and 1/4 tsp black pepper.
 Cook for about 10 minutes, until the vegetables are soft and fragrant.

 - Pour the cooked veggies into a large mixing bowl, and return the skillet to the heat.
 Turn the heat to medium high, and brown the pork sausage.
 Break the pork sausage up into small pieces with your spatula, if needed, and cook until fully cooked through, about 7-8 minutes.
 Add the cooked pork sausage to the mixing bowl.